ericpruitt/sshfsexec/README.md

-**cwdtranslation**: When a command is launched inside a directory within an SSHFS mount, `cwdtranslation` is a tuple that contains the remote login ("user@hostname" or "hostname"), the remote directory that corresponds to the current working directory, and the remote directory that the SSHFS mount point corresponds to.
+**cwdtranslation**: When a command is launched inside a directory within an SSHFS mount, `cwdtranslation` is a tuple that contains the remote login ("user@hostname" or "hostname"), the remote directory that corresponds to the current working directory, and the SSHFS local mount point for SSHFS volume.
 If a command is launched outside of an SSHFS folder, this variable will be `None`.

 **remoteargs**: Arguments that will be used to execute the command on the remote system.
 If any of the original arguments were paths on the remote